Libensemble/libensemble/README.rst

 libEnsemble is a Python_ toolkit for coordinating asynchronous and dynamic ensembles of calculations.

-libEnsemble workflows can run on or across laptops, clusters, and leadership-class machines, and help users take advantage of massively parallel resources to solve design, decision, and inference problems and expand the class of problems that can benefit from increased parallelism.
+libEnsemble can help users take advantage of massively parallel resources to solve design, decision, and inference problems and expand the class of problems that can benefit from increased parallelism. libEnsemble workflows can run on or across laptops, clusters, and leadership-class machines.

 libEnsemble aims for:

+• **Dynamic Ensembles**: Generate new tasks on-the-fly based on previous computations.
+• **Dynamic Resource Management**: Heterogeneous resources for tasks can be reassigned or recovered.
 • **Extreme scaling**: From laptops to supercomputers.
+• **Monitoring/killing of applications**: Ensemble members can poll or kill running apps
 • **Resilience/fault tolerance**: libEnsemble can restart incomplete tasks or entire ensembles.
-• **Monitoring/killing of applications**: libEnsemble can also recover/reassign resources
-• **Portability and flexibility**: Run identical libEnsemble scripts across machines and facilities.
+• **Portability and flexibility**: Run identical libEnsemble scripts on different machines
-• **Exploitation of persistent data/control flow**: libEnsemble can pass data between running ensemble members.
+• **Exploitation of persistent data/control flow**: libEnsemble can pass data between ensemble members.
-• **Low start-up cost**: Most single-machine deployments don't require additional services.
+• **Low start-up cost**: Default single-machine deployments don't require additional services.

 libEnsemble's users select or supply **generator** and **simulator** Python functions; these respectively produce candidate parameters and perform/monitor